Pico de Loro Climb Guide – Tarnate, Cavite

 Mt.
 Pico de Loro is considered to be the highest peak in the Province of Cavite.
 It is part of the Palay-Palay Mountain Range.
 The summit we are referring to is actually Mt.
 Palay-Palay and the rock monolith aka parrot’s beak is the REAL Pico de Loro.

 OUR PLATE OF UNSOLICITED ADVICE

 DENR must set a standard rate for guide fee.
-The Php1, 000 fee for 5 people is a rip-off.
+The Php1, 000 fees for 5 people is a rip-off.
 They must also be more vigilant about the Leave No Trace, No Camping, and No Cooking policies.
-Those who are caught violating these rules must render a community service such as (but not limited to): tree planting or cleaning the camp site and bringing down the garbage.
+Those who are caught violating these rules must render a community service such as (but not limited to): tree planting or cleaning the campsite and bringing down the garbage.

 Should you be lucky enough to reach the top of the monolith, spare the rocks from vandalizing your name.
 Those who’ll reach the top do not really care if you’ve already been there.